10 tips for starting a STEM club in your school

 Science lab image from the blog How to a STEM club'

-Therefore I would suggest that you start gradually and don’t use your Bunsen-fuelled practicals at the beginning of the school year because once you get them out there seems to be no topping it.
-And there are so many other things that can be investigated.
-There are endless practicals out there!
+Your science lab may be the first place that your students experience ‘real science’.
+I love a Bunsen burner but it can eclipse other valuable items of equipment in the lab.
+Start gradually and don’t use Bunsen-fuelled practicals at the beginning of the school year because once you get them out there seems to be no topping it.
+Which we know is not true as there are endless practicals out there!

 Tip 3: Don’t forget your GCSE students

-Your STEM club could offer GCSE students a masterclass, perhaps one day a week after school.
-Pick a required practical and they can have a go.
-Show them different methods of the practical and put that science element into the real world for them.
+Your STEM club could offer GCSE students a masterclass.
+Pick a required practical, show them different methods of carrying it out, and put the science element into the real world for them.
 Give them different ways of remembering things!
-Make sure it’s clear that it is open to all, not just the ones struggling, or the ones who enjoy science.
-A science club should be a safe place to come and get the help and the practical experience they need.
+Make sure that it is clear that the club is open to all, not just the ones struggling, or the ones who enjoy science.
+A science club should be a safe place to get the help and the practical experience they need.

 Tip 4: Plan ahead and think differently